cathei/Svelto.ECS.Schema/README.md

 `Table<TDescriptor>` represents underlying `ExclusiveGroup`.
 Groups should only accept entities using same descriptor, or else the iteration index will break.
 In Schema extension Table has Descriptor type argument, basically preventing the issue.

-Note that tables are defined as private, and only `Group<T>` are exposed.
-This is pattern I recommend, so rest of your code can be kept clean and reslove all schema definition related code in schema classes.
+Note that tables are public readonly fields.
+Tables should not be changed, and properties are not supported by Schema extension for now.

 ### Generating Schema
 Now we defined a schema, we can generate on through `EnginesRoot`, do this before any entitiy submission.